 All offers are not created equally.

-The most common contingency issue when dealing with “financed” buyers is getting final mortgage approval with the buyer’s lender.
+The most common contingency issue when dealing with “financed” buyers is getting final mortgage approval from the buyer’s lender.
 Although the process has greatly improved over the last decade, there are still many hoops to jump through to get to the closing table.
-A full priced offer with a 60-day mortgage contingency sounds attractive on the surface, but this may not always be the case.
+A full-priced offer with a 60-day mortgage contingency sounds attractive on the surface, but this may not always be the case.
 Here are some of the most common reasons financing falls through when you need it most.

 In hot markets it is not uncommon for buyers to submit offers on multiple properties at the same time.
-They can “Shop around” until one their offers is accepted and if more than one of their offers is accepted, they’re forced to decide which property they want to move forward with.
-This decision can come days or even weeks after being in escrow.
+They can “shop around” until one of their offers is accepted, and if more than one of their offers is accepted, they’re forced to decide which property they want to move forward with.
+Sadly, this decision can come days or even weeks after being in escrow.
 If you’re on the flip-side selling to a buyer like this who cancels escrow after finding a better option, you may be out of luck.

 Financing Issues lead to cancelled to transactions.
 Avoid the headache!
 Work with a buyer that pays cash.
 Get a Cash Offer today.